 Petron owns and manages the most extensive oil distribution infrastructure in the Philippines.
-Petron has more than 2,000 retail service stations in the Philippines and more than 720 retail service stations in Malaysia as of December 31, 2021.
+Petron has extensive network of some 1,900 retail service stations in the Philippines and more than 750 retail service stations in Malaysia as of December 31, 2022.
 Petron also exports various petroleum products and petrochemical feedstock, including LSWR, gasoline, diesel, jet fuel, LPG, molten sulfur, naphtha, mixed xylene, benzene, toluene and propylene, to customers in the Asia-Pacific region.